jacalderonn/Output_EOS_files/README.md

 13. Gravitational binding energy
 14. Maximum radius of the non rotating star for a given EOS (obtained from maxmass.c)
 15. Ratio of the maximum mass and the maximum radius of the non rotating star

+The python code Plots.py generates various plots combining the data from the ten files.
+To run it from the Terminal the following command line is used python Plots.py and by typing a number from 1 to 18 and "enter" we get the chosen plot.